jenca-adam/awiki/pages/comparison/page.md

 * Look at the classical randomization theorem (Strasser, Le Cam, Torgersen), check the relation to weak-strong convergence of experiments.
 What do we get for quantum?

-* Preprocessing simulability of measurements: what about inclusion/distance of ranges?

 * Comparison by classical input/output correlations: Shannon c-c channels, Buscemi et al., should be similarly extended